Stay updated all year

 This one-hour training course will cover important changes to the codes and standards.
 Each year MGI will update the short course with any changes.
 Members can come back each year to view the 1-hour video and receive a certificate of completion for proof of training.

-Each student receives access to the Emergency Power Supply Systems (EPSS): Maintenance, Testing, and Compliance Manual, Compliance Update training video, quiz, and certificate.
+Each user receives access to the Emergency Power Supply Systems (EPSS): Maintenance, Testing, and Compliance Manual to download and print from their computer.
+The manual is updated regularly.
+New updates are emailed to active subscribers.